galaxyproject/galaxy-hub/src/authnz/config/oidc/index.md

 The OIDC-based login is disabled by default, and to enable it take the following steps:

-1. In your Galaxy instance directory, goto the `/config` folder and create a copy of `galaxy.yml.sample` and name it `galaxy.yml`; if you have not done that yet.
+1. In your Galaxy instance directory, go to the `/config` folder and create a copy of `galaxy.yml.sample` and name it `galaxy.yml`; if you have not done that yet.

 2. Open the `/config/galaxy.yml` file, and uncomment `enable_oidc`, `oidc_config_file`, and `oidc_backends_config_file`
 attributes and set them as the following: